TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 # High-Level Solution Overview
 Given the complexity of this project and the need for strong teamwork, a divide-and-conquer approach is most effective.
 The robot is structured into distinct subsystems, allowing the team to analyze how each component integrates into the whole.
 While some subsystems are more simple, others demand more intricate solutions.
 Each subsystem is assigned to a team member with either an interest or expertise in that area, ensuring efficiency and technical depth.
 However, the entire team remains available to collaborate and assist as needed, fostering a collective effort toward a cohesive and well-functioning system.
 ## **Power System**
-- Runs on a **lithium-ion battery** (Exact Model TBD).
+- CirceBot shall run on a **lithium-ion battery** (Exact Model TBD).
 This battery will power the entire robot, which includes the tracks and motors, the microcontroller, all sensors required, operating systems and the cable laying device.
-- Requires **step-up/step-down transformers** for different power needs.
+- CirceBot shall require **step-up/step-down transformers** for different power needs.
 To accomplish running everything off of one battery it is safe to assume that step-up/step-down transformers will be required.
 Not every single atomic subsystem will require the same power as the next; therefore, multiple transformers will be needed.
 This could be solved with a PDM (power distribution module).
 This will allow the engineers to regulate voltage to each subsystem, by using the PDM to distribute different amounts of power to multiple circuits while minimizing a complex system of relays and fuses[3].

-- **Battery Management System (BMS)** will monitor battery activity.
+- CirceBot shall have a **Battery Management System (BMS)** that will monitor battery activity.
 This system should only be outputting power and receive no inputs unless being recharged.
 The battery will have a BMS (battery management system), where it will relay its status such as battery life (%), runtime, and other necessary information to ensure it’s health like temperature.

 ### **Estimated Power Consumption**